 There are Different Kinds of Certificates

 This might be really obvious, but since I’d never looked into it, I didn’t know.
-There’s actually several different ways to procure a certificate, from the traditional buying one to using one that’s bundled with services like Cloudflare Pro, to using Let’s Encrypt.
+There are actually several different ways to procure a certificate, from the traditional buying one to using one that’s bundled with services like Cloudflare Pro, to using Let’s Encrypt.

 And it’s important to get the right certificate.
 I originally purchased individual certificates for each individual domain.
 But for whatever reason, my hosts could only install one certificate on my server.
 I don’t know if that was for technical or policy reasons, but it’s worth checking with your host before you buy the certificate.